 Séamus Woulfe did ‘nothing involving impropriety’ to justify resignation, Denham report finds

-Calling for judge to stand down from Supreme Court over golf dinner would be ‘unjust and disproportionate’
+Calling for judge to stand down from Supreme Court over golf dinner ‘unjust and disproportionate’

 The report found that Mr Justice Woulfe could have attended the golfing event without attending the dinner, and that he should not have accepted the invitation to dinner.
 Photograph: Nick Bradshaw